-If you are a guarantor subject to the continuing education requirement, you must complete a prescribed number of training hours every two years in order to retain your qualification.
+If you are a guarantor subject to the continuing education requirement, you must complete a prescribed number of training hours every two years in order to retain your license.
 These training programs must be related to your field of specialty (heating, building, plumbing, electricity).

 Before each 2-year period, you will receive a letter specifying the number of hours of training to be completed per subclass along with the deadline for reporting completion.
 This information is also contained in the continuing education file of companies for which you are a guarantor.

 The training programs you take must be related to your licence subclasses.
 In addition to these programs, you may be required to take training programs of your choice (which may or may not be related to your subclasses), to reach a minimum of 16 hours.

 The training programs you take must be recognized by the Régie du bâtiment du Québec (RBQ), the Corporation des maîtres électriciens du Québec (CMEQ) or the Corporation des maîtres mécaniciens en tuyauterie du Québec (CMMTQ).
 All recognized training programs are listed in the Continuing Education Directory.

 You can suggest that the instructor submit a recognition application to the RBQ, CMMTQ or CMEQ, so that it can be added.

 Once you’ve selected your training programs, register directly with the instructors.
 You can access their website from the Continuing Education Directory [Fr].

 You will then have to take your training program.
 Make sure to receive a proof of participation that contains obligatorily the program title, duration, number and date of participation as well as your name and the name of your training provider.
 Keep this proof for a period of 4 years.
 You will need this information and this document when reporting your training hours (step 5) and we could ask to see your proof after your reporting.